We know many of you love our Islands and have been looking forward to returning. We have been looking forward to seeing you!

-From 1st December, all travellers from the Common Travel Area (the United Kingdom, Republic of Ireland, Jersey and the Isle of Man) regardless of vaccination status will need to purchase and complete a course of lateral flow tests.
-There are no other restrictions for these travellers.
+From 19 January 2022, all travellers from the Common Travel Area (the United Kingdom, Republic of Ireland, Jersey and the Isle of Man) regardless of vaccination status will not be required to test or isolate on arrival in the Bailiwick

 For all other countries, travel requirements will depend on whether or not the traveller is fully vaccinated.
-Fully vaccinated non-CTA arrivals will be required to take a self-swab PCR test on arrival at the port and self-isolate until negative.
+Fully vaccinated non-CTA arrivals will be required to take a LFT test on arrival.
 Unvaccinated non-CTA arrivals will need to take a self-swab PCR test on arrival at the port, and self-isolate until they take a second PCR test on Day 8 and receive a negative result.

 It is also strongly recommended that those who are not local residents arrange to take a pre-travel test (either PCR or lateral flow).
 Visitors who arrange to be tested pre-travel will protect themselves and their families from the costs and difficulties they will experience if they subsequently test positive after arriving in the Bailiwick.
 In addition, this will afford additional protection to those who travel with them on the same flight or ferry and to others within our Islands.